envris/digital-trade-handbook/service-design-delivery-process/discovery.md

 You’ll also need to learn about your users’ accessibility requirements.

 You will need to plan your user research approach.
 There are many ways to approach researching your users.
-Refer to user research methods on various methods that you may use.We recommend doing contextual research with people in their real-world environments.
+Refer to user research methods on various methods that you may use.
+We recommend doing contextual research with people in their real-world environments.

 Involve the whole team in the research and analysis so that the entire team is developing a deep understanding of your users and of the ecosystem.
 This will help to enable better and faster decision making.